CUTLER-H2020/DataCrawlers/Environmental/README.md

 #### Prerequisites

-You need to install nodejs and npm for installing javascript helper libraries and running crawlers.
+You need to install nodejs and npm for running crawlers.

 - For linux